 • the applicant does not intend to use the mark in relation to the claimed goods or services in Australia;

-• the trade mark is similar to a common law (i.e. unregistered) trade mark with a reputation in Australia such that use of the trade mark applied for would be likely to deceive or cause confusion;
+• the trade mark is similar to a common law (i.e. unregistered) trade mark that has a reputation in Australia, so the use of the trade mark applied for would likely cause confusion or deceive;

 • other technical grounds for opposition.